 With the rise of social media, news stories are frequently shared and discussed online.
-It is important to resist responding to any content that you are featured, as this could exacerbate matters and your comments could be reported on by the media.
+It is important to resist responding to any content where you are featured, as this could exacerbate matters and your comments could be reported on by the media.

-Ensure your team is aware of the need to protect patients' confidentiality and privacy.
+Ensure your team is aware of the need to protect patients' confidentiality and privacy at all times, including when using social media.

-© iStockphoto.com/cjp
+iStockphoto.com/cjp